DataDog/documentation/content/en/mobile_testing/mobile_app_tests/_index.md

 ## Permissions

-By default, only users with the [Datadog Admin and Datadog Standard roles][8] can create, edit, and delete Synthetic mobile app tests.
+By default, only users with the Datadog Admin and Datadog Standard roles can create, edit, and delete Synthetic mobile app tests.
 To get create, edit, and delete access to Synthetic mobile app tests, upgrade your user to one of those two [default roles][8].

 If you are using the [custom role feature][9], add your user to any custom role that includes `synthetics_read` and `synthetics_write` permissions.